-- Histograms have wider spread of intensity levels - Notice the equalized images all have similar visual appearance - Even though histograms are different - Contrast enhancement
+- Histograms have wider spread of intensity levels - Notice the equalized images all have similar visual appearance - Even with different original histograms - Contrast enhancement

 FIGURE 3.21 Transformation functions for histogram equalization.
 Transformations (1) through (4) were obtained from the histograms of the images (from top to bottom) in the left column of Fig. 3.20 using Eq.
 (3.3-8).